tylerpcarter/inls161/syllabus/index.md

 {% include assignment-table.md %}

-## Due Dates
+### Due Dates

-Each task is due by the end of the day (midnight) on the date specified.
+Each task is due at the date and time specified in the schedule.
 It would be a good idea to complete assignments before that deadline so that you can get a jump on the next section.

-The last assignment (the recorded/narrated presentation) will be due before the final exam day, but will be presented during the exam day session itself.
-You will have one chance to make changes after submission.
+The last assignment (the recorded/narrated presentation) will be due on the last regular day of class for evaluation, but will be presented during the exam day session in place of a final exam.
+You will have the chance to make changes after submission before the final presentation.

-## Submitting Assignments
+### Submitting Assignments

 All of your assignments will be submitted using GitHub, as this is where you will store your course materials and personal website.
 Learning how to use this system is built into the first assignment.
 Particular requirements and instructions for assignments and submission will be discussed in class and included in the lecture notes.

-A snapshot of your work will be automatically collected at midnight on the assignment due date.
+A snapshot of your work will be automatically collected from your GitHub repositories at the time the assignment is due.
 You do not have to submit anything manually.
 You just have to make sure that your assignment is ready and pushed to a repository in your GitHub account.
 Given this, it is important to pay attention to how I have instructed you to name your repositories in the assignment text.